ikhanhdoit/cloud_engineer/README.md

 - Manage and Deploy the same thing on Kubernetes.
     - This was done instead of Docker Swarm.
     - Docker needs to be installed before installing kubectl and minikube.
+    - The Kubernetes official website documentation is an amazing source.
+Very detailed and interactive environments to learn and practice.
     - Minikube and 'sudo minikube start --vm-driver=none' was used as this is a dev environment.
         - The '--vm-driver=none' will run an insecure kubernetes apiserver as root that may leave the host vulnerable to attacks.
 This is okay for now since it is not prod.
     - In order to not keep putitng sudo for your commands, you can put 'sudo chown -R [username] .kube/ .minikube/'.